Bryer Jones

 Hi, I’m Bryer!

 I’m a DVM student from Idaho and completed my undergraduate studies at Utah State University.
 I started the DVM program on the Pullman campus as a member of the class of 2028.
-This is my second year as an ambassador- check out my spotlight feature!
+This is my third year as an ambassador- check out my spotlight feature!

 Areas of interest